 The wastewater system is designed to collect wastewater from its customers and provide safe and reliable wastewater service throughout its service area.
-It is Plum Creek Water Reclamation Authority's (PCWRA's) responsibility to treat the wastewater for CRW.
+It is Plum Creek Water Reclamation Authority's (PCWRA's) and the Pinery Water and Sanitation District's (Pinery) responsibility to treat the wastewater for CRW.
 CRW's wastewater system includes individual components that serve 6 specific functions.
 To estimate the value of assets related to each function, the RCNLD value of each asset is allocated to one or more of these functions, typically referred to in wastewater systems as unit processes.
-However, note that the PCWRA Treatment Plant component is handled separately.
-To calculate the buy-in component for the wastewater component, assets considered under the Treatment Plant unit process are CRW's share of cash-funded improvements at the Treatment Plant.
+However, note that the PCWRA Treatment Plant component is handled separately and for the Pinery the treatment component is paid directly to the Pinery.
+To calculate the buy-in component for the wastewater component for PCWRA, assets considered under the Treatment Plant unit process are CRW's share of cash-funded improvements at the Treatment Plant.
 The wastewater unit processes are: